-- 1. Pull the choke knob out all the way to fully ON (A), if the engine is cold. - 2.
-With the throttle fully closed, operate the start button.
+- 1. Pull the choke lever back all the way to fully ON (A), if the engine is cold. - 2.
+Start the engine, leaving the throttle closed.

 Do not open the throttle when starting the engine with the choke on.
 This will lean the mixture, resulting in hard starting.